 Not quite sure which you prefer?
 Opting to have the roaster grind your coffee for you can be particularly useful if you don’t own a grinder (duh) or if you don’t want to recalibrate your grinder for a new brew method.
 Traveling?
 Ground coffee is excellent for that, especially if you don’t know what sort of brewing equipment your destination will have and want to pack light.

 If you’re willing to invest in a good grinder, fresh ground coffee will be more aromatic and flavorful than coffee that has been pre-ground.
 Coffee grounds leave more surface area exposed to oxygen than whole beans, which is the number one factor in how soon coffee will start tasting stale and stop tasting fresh.

 Bonus: How fresh you want your coffee

 Ok, this one’s a trick question.
-That’s because when you shop with Trade you can be assured that every single coffee we recommend will be roasted fresh just for you and sent to your door ASAP.
+That’s because when you buy coffee online with Trade you can be assured that every single coffee we recommend will be roasted fresh just for you and sent to your door ASAP.

 That literally means the coffee you’re matched to in the quiz is yet-to-be-bagged by one of our 55+ craft roasters across the nation.
 So, when you get your coffee, open it up and take a whiff, that’s peak freshness right there!